Struggling Toys R Us Plans To Pay Executives Millions In Bonuses

 As customers turn more and more to e-commerce, retailers have been struggling mightily this year, with multiple American chains filing for Chapter 11.

 And NPR's Yuki Noguchi has reported that the industry's troubles are only just beginning.
-With more than 1,000 malls across the country, experts say there are simply too many brick-and-mortar stores and they are are crumbling under the weight of online shopping.
+With more than 1,000 malls across the country, experts say there are simply too many brick-and-mortar stores and they are crumbling under the weight of online shopping.

 Sussberg, the attorney with Toys R Us, says it is still not too late for the company to turn things around estimating that only about half of the country has finished its holiday shopping.